jordynoche/First-Homelab/Setup/NAS.md

-For my NAS I decided to go with Open Media Vault for its simplicity and light weight usage on my server
+For my NAS I decided to go with Open Media Vault for its simplicity and light weight usage on my server.
+Make sure you're logged into server via ssh before proceeding.

+# Installation
-# 1. Logged into the server through SSH, through the terminal type:
+## 1. Through the terminal type:
 su -

+"wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | bash"

 (type in root password)

-"wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | bash"

-# 2. Once downloaded type:
+## 2. Once downloaded, type:
 "hostname -I"

 copy and paste the ip address only

 ## 3. In browser, type: